Peter Parker (Marvel Cinematic Universe): Background and development

 By August 2019, Marvel Studios and its parent company The Walt Disney Studios had spent several months discussing expanding their deal with Sony.
 The existing deal had Marvel and Feige produce the Spider-Man films for Sony and receive 5% of their revenue.
 Sony wanted to expand the deal to include more films while keeping the same terms of the original agreement.
 Disney expressed concern with Feige's workload producing the MCU already and asked for a 25–50% stake in any future films Feige produced for Sony.
 Unable to come to an agreement, Sony announced that it would be moving forward on the next Spider-Man film without Feige or Marvel's involvement.
-The next month, Sony Pictures Entertainment chairman Tony Vinciquerra confirmed the character would be integrated with Sony's own shared universe–Sony's Spider-Man Universe (SSU)–moving forward.
+The next month, Sony Pictures Entertainment chairman Tony Vinciquerra confirmed the character would be integrated with Sony's own shared universe—Sony's Spider-Man Universe (SSU)—moving forward.
 MCU Spider-Man actor Tom Holland personally spoke to Disney CEO Bob Iger and Sony Pictures Motion Picture Group chairman Tom Rothman, partly making the companies return to negotiations.
 In late September, Sony and Disney announced a new agreement that would allow Marvel Studios and Feige to produce another MCU Spider-Man film–Spider-Man: No Way Home (2021)–with Amy Pascal.
 Disney was reportedly co-financing 25% of No Way Home in exchange for 25% of the film's profit, while retaining the character's merchandising rights.
 The agreement also allowed Holland's Spider-Man to appear in a future Marvel Studios film as well as crossing over to the SSU, with the latter interaction described as "a 'call and answer' between the two franchises as they acknowledge details between the two in what would loosely be described as a shared detailed universe."

+In Spider-Man: Brand New Day, Parker goes through an existential crisis after losing his identity as Peter Parker.
+This begins fueling his mutations, such as obtaining organic webbing.
+This plotpoint is believed to be adapted from the "Man-Spider" storyline from the comics and Spider-Man: The Animated Series (1994).